Barriers to homeownership dividing Britain, youth say -survey

-Over 70 percent of 8,051 survey respondents said the country was being split between those who could and those who couldn't buy a home, which in the long run could impact neighbourhoods, families and the job market, the Lloyds Banking Group-owned lender said on Monday.
+Over 70 percent of 8,051 survey respondents said the country was being split between those who could and those who couldn't buy a home, which in the long run could impact neighborhoods, families and the job market, the Lloyds Banking Group-owned (LLOY.L) lender said on Monday.

 The respondents, aged between 25 and 40, said the effects included leaving their generation without sufficient resources for retirement, affecting social mobility and widening the country's wealth gap.